-I don't know about you but where I live my hydro electric bills are getting very expensive and it seems I am not alone here in the province of Ontario.
-Hydro electricity rates in this province will continue to rise, so unless you want to hand over more money to the government and their hard working bureaucrats it's best to follow these 55 tips and start saving money on your monthly electricity bill regardless of where you live.
+I don't know about you, but where I live, my hydro electric bills are getting very expensive.
+It seems I am not alone here in the province of Ontario.
+Hydro electricity rates in this province will continue to rise, so unless you want to hand over more money to the government and their hard-working bureaucrats, it's best to follow these 55 tips and start saving money on your monthly electricity bill.
+These tips are useful regardless of where you live.

-When it comes to saving energy, it's the little things that can add up so if you follow most of these tips you might just be surprised at how much money you can save in a month and certainly over the course of a year.
+When it comes to saving energy, it's the little things that can add up.
+If you follow most of these tips, you might just be surprised at how much money you can save in a month and certainly over the course of a year.
 Like I said, it all adds up.
 Let's get started saving today!

 How Much Money Can You Save?